knakamura13/sassy-sal/sanity-studio/README.md

 Schema definitions are located in the `schemaTypes/` directory.
 Each schema type has its own file:

-- `aboutType.ts` - About page schema
+- `aboutType.ts` - About Me page schema
-- `contactType.ts` - Contact page schema
-- `pricingType.ts` - Pricing page schema
 - `categoryType.ts` - Gallery category schema
 - `galleryImageType.ts` - Gallery image schema